 The spa is continuously fed by mineral spring water which flows in through a large amethyst geode on one side, then out the other side through a stone chute; from there it irrigates the bamboo.

-According to the owners of El Dorado Hot Spring, "The water has a natural pH of 8.3, so it acts like a conditioner on one's hair and skin.
+According to the owners of El Dorado Hot Springs, "The water has a natural pH of 8.3, so it acts like a conditioner on one's hair and skin.
 Trace amounts of lithium in the water produce a feeling of relaxed well-being after a soak."

 The sound of the flowing water into the spa adds an additional element of relaxation to the experience.
 You can adjust for the perfect temperature by controlling the amount of hot water flowing into the spa.
 There is a small cooler pool shaded by a palm tree and a hand-held mineral water shower if you want to rinse off.
 They provide a large table to get your food and other belongings off the ground.
-There are also lounges, chairs, and another smaller table with a small shade tree when you can relax when not soaking in the spa.
+There are also lounges, chairs, and another smaller table with a small shade tree where you can relax when not soaking in the spa.

 This private soaking area has a sliding shade screen over the pool, so hot summer day soaking is comfortable.